KBLU (AM): Two stations merge

 On December 26, 1967, KTAR Broadcasting Company and Eller Outdoor Advertising Company announced their intention to merge to form Combined Communications Corporation.
 The merger, however, created a complication in Yuma, where Eller owned KBLU-AM-TV and KTAR owned KYUM.
 The FCC approved the merger in 1969 on the condition that one of the AM stations be divested.
 Due to a stronger signal and favorable dial position, the parent company chose to keep the 560 AM license, which became KBLU, and to donate the 1320 AM license to Arizona Western College.
 Arizona Western used the facility to start its own public radio station; AM 1320 took the call letters KAWC.

 In 1973, KBLU founder Crites bought back KBLU-AM-TV, in a $550,000 transaction.
 Crites sold KBLU to Sun Country Broadcasting of Texas for $880,000 in 1983; Sun Country also bought country music station 95.1 KTTI at the same time.

 KBLU and KTTI were owned by Robert Tezak, the original marketer of the card game Uno, from 1988 to 1995.
 That year, they were purchased out of bankruptcy by Commonwealth Broadcasting, owner of KYJT (now KQSR).

-Changes in Ownership

 In a quick succession of owners, Commonwealth was acquired by Capstar in 1997.
 Capstar merged with Chancellor Broadcasting to form AMFM in 1998.
 San Antonio-based Clear Channel Communications acquired AMFM in 1999.

-Expanded Band assignment
+Expanded band assignment

-On March 17, 1997 the FCC announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KBLU authorized to move from 560 to 1640 kHz.
-However, the station never procured the Construction Permit needed to implement the authorization, so the expanded band station was never built.
+On March 17, 1997, the FCC announced that eighty-eight stations had been given permission to move to newly available "expanded band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KBLU authorized to move from 560 to 1640 kHz.
+However, the station never procured the construction permit needed to implement the authorization, so the expanded band station was never built.

 Later history

-Clear Channel sold its Yuma stations—KBLU, KTTI and KQSR—to current owner El Dorado Broadcasters in 2007.
+In 2005, Clear Channel sought to move the KBLU license to the Las Vegas Valley of Nevada, where it would have been licensed to serve Nellis Air Force Base.
+The 240 mi move was subsequently withdrawn.
+Clear Channel sold its Yuma stations—KBLU, KTTI and KQSR—to El Dorado Broadcasters in 2007.

 In 2017, KBLU became one of the few local stations that broadcast its content on line.
 In 2018, the webcast was restricted to only the Russ Clark Show, which through its Washington DC Bureau Chief, George Braun, features interviews with members of Congress, administration officials and political commentators.

+El Dorado Broadcasters began winding down its Yuma operations in November 2025, when it agreed to sell KTTI and KQSR to K-Love Inc.; the deal left KBLU and six stations in Victorville, California, as the company's remaining holdings.
+El Dorado took KBLU silent on February 28, 2026, ahead of a scheduled mid-March completion of the KTTI–KQSR sale.
+Morning host Russ Clark would continue his show on social media from a different studio location.